Daxiongmao87/websource-browser/README.md

-# Web Navigator
+# WebSource Browser

-A dynamic command-line web automation tool with persistent browser sessions.
-Web Navigator provides a live JavaScript console interface to any website using Puppeteer, enabling real-time interaction, inspection, and automation.
+A dynamic command-line web page analysis tool with persistent browser sessions.
+WebSource Browser provides a live JavaScript console interface to any website using Puppeteer, enabling real-time interaction, inspection, and automation.

 ## Overview

-Web Navigator is designed around the philosophy of providing a **persistent live JavaScript console** into any website.
+WebSource Browser is designed around the philosophy of providing a **persistent live JavaScript console** into any website.
 Instead of writing rigid automation scripts, you start a browser session once and then interact dynamically with multiple commands while the browser stays open.

 ### Key Features